 Once Upon a Barn: A Tour of My Art & Design Studio in Hamilton, Virginia

-It’s so hard to believe how far gone my now-art design studio was when my family and I first moved into our 1890 home in Hamilton, Virginia last summer.
+It’s hard to conceive just how far gone my now-art design studio was when my family and I first moved into our 1890 home in Hamilton, Virginia last summer.

 This is how the entrance to my barn, which I eventually converted into my studio space, used to look like:

-The entire exterior to the building was covered in overgrown ivy and the barn’s interior — which I unfortunately did not take pictures of at the time (and I could totally kick myself for that) — was kind of run down and super dingy.
+The majority exterior to our outdoor barn was covered in overgrown ivy; and the barn’s interior — which I, unfortunately, did not take pictures of at the time — was cluttered, run-down, and covered in dust.

 As you can see, it wasn't exactly the most inspiring of places from which to do art from.